Does the TV Show Euphoria Glorify Teen Party Culture?You are here:

 Even though Euphoria is not the first show to discuss drug and alcohol use, it conveys a distinctly different message.
 Shows like Dopesick, The Wire, Ozark, and Breaking Bad illustrate the stigmatized but often overlooked drug trade that plagues our nation.
-However, Euphoria focuses specifically on drug use among high school students.
+However, Euphoria focuses specifically on teen party culture and substance use.

 Euphoria follows a group of teenagers on their journey through personal traumas, loss, and love.
 It also deals with darker subjects like abuse, addiction, and the deadly nature of the drug trade.